codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* SwiftObserver's type system is pretty simple:
+* SwiftObserver's type system is radically simple:
     <img src="https://raw.githubusercontent.com/flowtoolz/SwiftObserver/master/Documentation/TypeDependencies.jpg" style="width:100%;max-width:400px;display:block;margin-left:auto;margin-right:auto"/>

 * Any object can observe.
 But observers who adopt the `Observer` protocol can use more convenient functions for starting and ending observation.

-* There are 3 kinds of observable objects:
+* All observables conform to the `Observable` protocol.
+There are three ways to make use of `Observable`:

-    1. Custom observables, which conform to the `Observable` protocol
+    1. Use a pre-built `Observable`:

-    2. Built-in custom observables:
+        * `Variable<Value>`
-        * Variables
+        * `Messenger<Message>`

-        * Messengers
+    2. Implement your own custom `Observable`

-    3. Mappings from other observable objects
+    3. Create a new `Observable` by mapping an existing one

-    We'll get to each type.
+    We'll get to each of these.
 First, something else...

 ## <a id="memory"></a>2.
 The Easiest Memory Management